 - We support student honors research projects related to cross-cultural missions, poverty alleviation, and social enterprises.

-- Here, people are invited to participate in the practice of helping others.
-Students and community members are partnering with organizations and groups all throughout the world to impact the world positively for not only this generation but the generations to come.
+- At the CID, people are invited to participate in the practice of helping others.
+Students and community members are partnering with organizations and groups throughout the world to affect the world positively for this generation, and generations to come.

 - The CID hosts a variety of events throughout the year and also encourages students to attend local and national events and conferences.